Jumping into cold water can kill you

 It can cause blood vessels in your skin to close making it harder for blood to flow around the body.
 Your heart then has to work harder and your blood pressure increases.
 In the worst cases you could even have a heart attack.

 There's also a "gasp" response which means you could breathe in water.
-The rate you breather can go up by as much as ten times.
+The rate you breathe can go up by as much as ten times.

 All these reactions mean you can panic, get into difficulty and drown.
 Watch the video below for information.